 The Council does not appear to have adopted the International Definition of Antisemitism.

-Campaign Against Antisemitism considers the examples to be integral to the Definition, without which an adoption is not complete.
+Campaign Against Antisemitism considers all of the examples to be integral to the Definition, without which an adoption is not complete.
 In a statement on 7th August 2018, the International Holocaust Remembrance Alliance reiterated the integrality of the examples to the Definition.